diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```sql
 SELECT col1,col2,col3,...
 FROM tableName WHERE...
 ```
-Using metadata about the table, Sqoop will guess a good column to use for splitting the table (typically the primary key for the table, if one exists), this is splitting column.
+Using metadata about the table, Sqoop will guess a good column to use for splitting the table (`typically the primary key for the table, if one exists`), this is `splitting column`.
 DataDrivenDBInputFormat at first queries the range of splitting column, by `select min(splitting_column), max(splitting_column) from source_table`, then split evenly the range of table rows to several sections, the number of which equals to the number of map tasks.
 The primary key column may not be uniformly distributed, so users can specify a particular splitting column when running an import job (via the `--split-by` argument), to tune the job to the data’s actual distribution.

 After generating the deserialization code(the genearted class) and configuring the InputFormat(DataDrivenDBInputFormat), Sqoop sends the job to the MapReduce cluster.
 Map tasks execute the queries and deserialize rows from the ResultSet into instances of the generated class, which are either stored directly in SequenceFiles or transformed into delimited text before being written to HDFS.